 The film is an expressionistic take on gay love using, words, music, and imagery.
-It tackles a kind of relationship between two consenting individuals that is unspoken, and sometimes unacknowledged.

 JIM, 30s, is a filmmaker who had an unacknowledged special relationship with MICHAEL, 20s, an actor he worked with five years ago.
 In the midst of shooting a film, Michael quit from the project leaving a trail of gossip on the real reason for leaving.

 While Metro Manila is in a lockdown, the two meet again.
 The meeting is cordial, friendly.
 But once they get to Jim’s apartment, their dynamics becomes volatile, fighting at some point and making love the next moment.
 The couple drinks, smokes weed, dances, talks, and faces the inevitable- the question of harassment.

 Once again, answers are just implied through actions.
 And a better relationship seems to be in the offing.
 But Jim’s mother, YVONNE, dies and ‘gets in the way.’
 Once again, their relationship is halted.

 After sometime, at a wedding, Jim and Michael meet again.
 Will they finally seize the chance to realize their protracted relationship?

 A YOUNG man wakes up to the sound of coffee.
 He walks to a mother combing her hair in front of her mirror.
 The young man tells her mother how lovely she is.
 The room where they are is as cozy and welcoming as good memories.
 The woman stands near the windows, their shutters half-closed.
 The young man chomps mindlessly on a banana.
 This is domestic life, where the world is alive and everything is alright.